non/bulk-importer/README.md

 correspond to exporters (virtual packages).
 Each value is a list containing a base package, and then one-or-more import selectors.

-For instance, let's say you want `import bulk.math` to do the following:
+For instance, let's say you want `import bulk.math._` to do the following:

 ```scala
 import Predef.{any2stringadd => _, _}